-There’s something romantic about heading off into the unknown, hitting the open road free from the constraints of schedules, agendas and itineraries.
-It certainly worked for Jack Kerouac, who made his name with On the Road, the 1957 novel based on his travels from east to west coast in America.
-A road trip offers the chance to see the world with the added flexibility of pitstops wherever and whenever you want – to grab the perfect picture, or sample local culture, at your leisure.
-Here are Culture Trip’s top picks of scenic journeys to take at least once in your lifetime.
+There’s something romantic about hitting the open road, free of the constraints of schedules, agendas and itineraries.
+It certainly worked for Jack Kerouac, who made his name with On the Road, the 1957 novel based on his travels across America.
+A road trip offers the chance to see the world with the added flexibility of pitstops wherever and whenever you want – to grab the perfect picture, or sample local culture, at your own pace.

 It’s impossible to pick a single route through the lush hills of this Italian region.
 For the classic summer road trip, why not start in Rome and head north to Lake Como?
 The route can be done in seven hours, but there are so many great cities for you to stop off at, including Florence.
 You could spend a week taking in the art and architecture in this historic Renaissance city, but beware it can get quite crowded.
 We also recommend Siena, which is full of magnificent buildings.
 In summer, it holds the famous Palio, the bareback horse race in the town square that goes back to medieval times.